rohanmaniwade/simpleThesis-typst/simple-thesis/07_experimental_setup.typ

 #pagebreak()

-= Experimental Setup
+= Test Fixture for the Backend PCB

-After all the accelerated PSD profiles are under acceptable limits from the validation, we can move forward to shaker tests.
+Reliable vibration testing requires a fixture that accurately replicates real mounting conditions.
+This section outlines the design and validation of the custom test fixture used for the backend PCB.

-== Test Fixture for the Backend PCB
+== Design of Test Fixture

 To conduct the accelerated shaker table tests, a custom fixture was required to securely mount the backend PCB.
 The fixture design prioritises replicating the mounting conditions experienced by the backend during actual device operation, which is illustrated by @fixingpointsofbackend, ensuring that the boundary conditions remain consistent with field use.